 Tip 2: Keep your brand recognisable

 It is important that businesses don’t confuse customers by creating packaging that no longer represents their company or product.
-In 2011 for Christmas, Coca Cola released 1.4 billion special edition white cans to promote an Arctic Home campaign, as an attempt to protect the endangered polar bears.
-However, they received a backlash from customers who mistook the new design for their Diet Coke products and had accidentally drank the full-fat version.
+In 2011 for Christmas, Coca-Cola released 1.4 billion special edition white cans to promote an Arctic Home campaign, as an attempt to protect the endangered polar bears.
+However, they received a backlash from customers who mistook the new design for their Diet Coke products and had accidentally drunk the full-fat version.
 The brand was forced to launch red alternatives of this limited-edition packaging to placate unhappy customers.

 Tip 3: Be prepared